 The Journey to Wholeness is not a straight line.
 Climbing the mountain is not a precise metaphor.

-A better line would look like this (jagged line with plateaus), showing the places where we struggled and fell, our breakthroughs, and our “resting periods”.
+A better line would look jagged with plateaus, showing the places where we struggled and fell, our breakthroughs, and our “resting periods”.

-Perhaps the best way to represent our journey, though, comes from Native Americans through the medicine wheel and the process of medicine wheeling.
+Perhaps the best way to represent our journey, though, comes from some Native traditions through the medicine wheel and the process of medicine wheeling.

 Medicine Wheeling along the Journey to Wholeness:

-I’ll present you with this way of understanding how we move through our stuck energies and limiting beliefs.
-As you listen to these seasons, try to find yourself within the descriptions.
+I’ll present you with a way of understanding how we move through our stuck energies and limiting beliefs via a year around the medicine wheel.
+As you read about the seasons, try to find yourself within the descriptions.
 You have more than one issue in your life, so more than one season will fit you.

 Spring: The spring of your life, as a child, is when most of your overwhelming events occur, though they can occur at any time, even in the womb.
 You are experiencing a lot of new things and sometimes its too much.
-And I’ll share with you at another time how you may even have traumas before conception that you brought into this lifetime.
+You may even have traumas before conception that you brought into this lifetime.
 Whenever your trauma occurs is the springtime for it.
 An adult who has recently experienced a car crash or a physical assault may be living in the springtime.
 This is the easiest time to heal, while the event is fresh.
 You may be hypersensitive at this time or you may be in shock, suppressing the event.
 Children will often incorporate the event into their play, such as crashing toy cars into each other; their unconscious minds are seeking a way to experience the trauma differently so that the energy gets released.